 To prepare for JEE you need to know everything about that exam inside out.
 First of all you need to understand that there is a huge difference in the level of both JEE Main and JEE Advanced.
 That being said I am not implying that one should separately prepare for these two exams.

 While the JEE Main paper is relatively easy and can be aced without diving into the ocean of concepts and tougher problems, the JEE Advanced paper will test each and every concept which you have learnt till date in Physics, Chemistry and Mathematics.
 Its rigour is unparalleled and unprecedented.

 The level of toughness in JEE Advanced is paramount and the questions involve a deeper knowledge of concepts and concentration which can be learnt and brought to the table if one is willing to work hard with a determined and concentrated approach.

-Here are the top 15 preparation tips for JEE Main and Advanced.
+Here are the best preparation tips for JEE Main and Advanced.

 - Have a balanced routine and time table regarding studying all the subjects.

 - Read and understand the theory related to each and every topic.

 - Stop using social media if you are serious about securing a good rank.

 - Be regular and punctual in attending all your coaching classes.

 - Revise the topics taught on a particular day on that day itself.